 When it comes to ease of use and movie availability, it’s tough to beat Popcorn Time.
 The free, open source, multi-platform software leverages the power of torrents to provide fast access to all the streaming content you can imagine.
 TV shows and movies are at your fingertips, packaged in a slick Netflix-like interface that’s extremely easy to browse through.

 Popcorn Time’s reputation has attracted plenty of negative attention.
 The legality of the software is constantly under dispute, and some countries have gone so far as to block the service entirely.
-Using Popcorn Time has become risky or even impossible in many areas, forcing users to turn to VPNs to regain access and reclaim their privacy.
+Using Popcorn Time has become risky or even impossible in many countries, forcing users to turn to VPNs to regain access and reclaim their privacy.
 No matter your location or the local laws, using a VPN while you stream through Popcorn Time is a simple and easy way to unblock movies while staying anonymous.

 DISCLOSURE: AddictiveTips does not condone or encourage any violation of copyright restrictions.
 Please consider the law, victims, and risks of piracy before using an app like Popcorn Time.

-Finding a good VPN for Popcorn Time can be a tricky task.
+Finding a good Popcorn Time VPN can be a tricky task.
 Speed is important, as streaming videos uses up a lot of bandwidth and even the slightest drop can cause stuttering.
 Some VPNs provide speed boosts by skimping on encryption and privacy measures, a practice that just won’t work for Popcorn Time.
 We weighed privacy practices against speed tests to find the VPN providers best suited for video streaming, hands down.

+- Download speeds.
 You can’t watch a movie if you can’t download it.
 Popcorn Time leverages the power of torrents to pull data from a cloud of users across the web, but if your VPN can’t handle the traffic, you’re out of luck.
 Speed results will vary depending on your location as well as the location of the VPN server you’re connected to.
 We found the providers with the best overall speed scores so you won’t have to wait to start the stream.

+- Bandwidth limitations.
 Some VPN providers put caps on the amount you can download each month, often throttling speeds once you reach a certain point.
 Unlimited transfers are a must for using Popcorn Time, and all of the VPNs below are free from traffic limitations of any kind.

+- File restrictions.
 Many VPNs forbid certain types of files from passing through their network, with P2P connections and torrent files sitting at the top of the list.
 Without torrent traffic Popcorn Time is practically useless, so we made sure our VPN selections never restrict what you can download, especially when it comes to torrents.

+- Simultaneous connection.
 Popcorn Time is available for a number of operating systems, including Windows, Mac, Linux, Android, and iOS.
 Using the software on these devices along with a VPN normally wouldn’t be a problem, but if you use too many at once, issues could arise, as VPNs restrict the number of devices that can connect at any given time.
 To make sure everyone can watch movies when they want, we favored VPNs with high simultaneous connection numbers or alternative options to extend the default range.

+- Platform availability.
 If you can install Popcorn Time on an operating system, you should be able to install your VPN on the same device, plain and simple.

-Best VPNs for Popcorn Time —
+Best overall VPNs for smooth, secure Popcorn Time streams

 Speed is something ExpressVPN specializes in.
 The provider has some of the fastest speed test results around, scoring high for servers located in large cities as well as many mid-sized towns.
-In all, there are over 145 servers in 94 countries, so even if you do get a sluggish connection it’s highly likely you can find a faster one with a little experimentation.
+In all, there are over 3,000 global servers in 94 countries, so even if you do get a sluggish connection it’s highly likely you can find a faster one with a little experimentation.
 ExpressVPN also doesn’t limit bandwidth, doesn’t block torrent or P2P traffic, and has a strict zero-logging policy to keep your privacy a top priority.

 A definite standout feature for ExpressVPN is built-in speed tests for the Windows, Mac, and Android versions of the software.
 If your Popcorn Time downloads are on the slow side, simply access the menu and run a quick speed test to see if it’s the VPN or the file you’re streaming.
 If it’s the former, switch servers, run the test again, then resume once you’ve found a fast connection.